Explain the Functional Block Diagram of Microprocessor 8085

 SID and SOD

 SID is a serial input data line, whereas SOD is a serial output data line.
 Whenever RIM Instruction is executed, data from this pin is loaded to the 7th bit of the accumulator.
-While, when SIM instruction is executed, the data is stored at the 7th bit of the accumulator and transferred to output devices.
+When SIM instruction is executed, the data is stored at the 7th bit of the accumulator and transferred to output devices.